-We are recommending that the BCWD continue to implement the groundwater monitoring program in 2023.
+It is recommended that the BCWD continue to implement the groundwater monitoring program in 2024.
 EOR and Washington Conservation District staff will continue to work together on the monitoring and reporting of water levels from the current network.

 Expanding the Well Network